The differences between the paper and thin layer chromatography are due to the following properties like:

 - Use of stationary phase

-Paper chromatography makes the use of “Cellulose filter paper” contains water in its pore as the stationary phase whereas thin layer chromatography makes the use of “Glass plate coated with silica gel” as the stationary phase.
+Paper chromatography makes the use of cellulose filter paper as the stationary phase.
+In contrast, thin layer chromatography makes the use of glass plate coated with silica gel as the stationary phase.

 |Properties||Paper chromatography||Thin layer chromatography|

 |Preparation time||Less||Comparatively more|

 |Stationary phase||Water present in the pores of cellulose||Glass coated with silica gel|

 Dimethyl ether: Cyclohexane

 |Sample requirement||Less amount of sample is required||Comparatively requires little more sample|

 |Heat treatment||Paper cannot be heated in an oven for long time||TLC plate can be heated in an oven for long time|

 |Use of silica gel||It does not use silica gel||It makes the use of silica gel|

 |Separation efficiency||More efficient for polar water soluble compounds.||Efficient for less polar compounds|